 At your MVA hearing, your attorney will challenge the officer’s assertion that you drove drunk or refused the Breathalyzer test.
 There may be reason to challenge the stop, question the result of the Breathalyzer or demonstrate that the officer did not properly advise you of your rights under §16-205.1.
 If we cannot refute the evidence, we may be able to mitigate your suspension by arguing that loss of your license would cause you and your family undue hardship, and the court may allow you to install an ignition interlock device in your vehicle instead.

-Contact our Baltimore DUI Lawyers at LeViness, Tolzman & Hamilton to Fight for Your Driver License
+Baltimore DUI Lawyers at LeViness, Tolzman & Hamilton Fight for Your Driver License

 Don’t go alone to your MVA hearing.
 Baltimore DUI defense lawyers at LeViness, Tolzman & Hamilton, P.A. fight aggressively to help drivers keep their licenses.
 Contact us online or call 800-547-4LAW (4529) to schedule a free consultation.